ItzLoonie/TownOfHostPlus/README.md

 - "Lovers Wins!" is now "Love Couple Wins!"
 - An exclamation mark was added to the end of the role winner text on the end screen
 - Serial Killer rename reverted back to Jackal
-- Impostor, Crewmate, and Jackal end screens now add the word Team to the start of the text
+- Crewmate and Impostor end screens now say "Crewmates Win!" and "Impostors Win!", while the Jackal end screen says "Team Jackal Wins!"
 - Added a space between schrodinger and cat in the role SchrodingerCat.
 - Oblivious now hides the report button for modded players rather than disabling it from lighting up
 - Jester can no longer get the Torch modifier due to it having the option for Impostor vision